J. Peterman Company: Seinfeld and Titanic: 1995–1999

 During the 1990s, the J. Peterman Company catalog attracted attention from celebrities, like Oprah Winfrey, Tom Hanks, Clint Eastwood, and Paul Newman.
 From 1995 to 1998, Seinfeld, the most popular television series at the time, parodied the owner and the company with Elaine Benes working at the catalog under eccentric businessman and world traveler J. Peterman, played by John O'Hurley.
-The show lawyers approached the real John Peterman after the first episode and allowed him to review each script before it aired.
+The show's lawyers approached the real John Peterman after the first episode and allowed him to review each script before it aired.
 That same year, the J. Peterman Company posted a $400,000 loss.

-In 1996, the company began making plans to expand even though they cancelled $1 million worth of inventory orders.
+In 1996, the company began making plans to expand even though it cancelled $1 million worth of inventory orders.
 The company planned to open 70 stores and make $500 million in sales within five years.

-In December 1997, the company made a deal with 20th Century Fox to sell both original and authorized replica costumes and props from their upcoming film Titanic.
-Most analysts expected the film to be a costly flop, and the J. Peterman Company chose to feature it simply because it fit their brand as a period piece.
-When Titanic proved to be the biggest financial hit of all time, the J. Peterman Company found themselves with a lucrative line of collectibles.
+In December 1997, the company made a deal with 20th Century Fox to sell both original and authorized replica costumes and props from its upcoming film Titanic.
+Most analysts expected the film to be a costly flop, and the J. Peterman Company chose to feature it simply because the film fit its brand as a period piece.
+When Titanic proved to be the biggest financial hit of all time, the J. Peterman Company found itself with a lucrative line of collectibles.
 The best-selling product was the only authorized replica of the film's iconic Heart of the Ocean blue diamond necklace.
 The company sold over $1 million worth of the necklaces, priced at $198 each.

-Flush with the success of their Titanic bonanza, the company raised private equity to expand.
-The company opened up 10 retail stores in several markets, including New York, Detroit, and San Francisco.
-In December 1998, the company began to lay off employees and their lender gave a forbearance agreement.
+Flush with the success of its Titanic bonanza, the company raised private equity to expand.
+It opened up 10 retail stores in several markets, including New York, Detroit, and San Francisco.
+In December 1998, the company began to lay off employees and its lender gave a forbearance agreement.
 The stores were moderately successful but the growth was too fast for the company's small operations.
 Despite $75 million in sales at its peak, the company was forced into Chapter 11 bankruptcy in January 1999.